-Animal Welfare - The principles expressed in The Five Freedoms are core principles of all interactions with animals at Youngs Farm.
+Animal Welfare - The principles expressed in DEFRA's The Five Freedoms, David Mellor's 5 Domains Model and HETI's Equine Welfare Principles are core to all interactions with animals at Youngs Farm.

 Animal checks - Prior to sessions each day the health of all animals is carefully checked.